kushalj/scripts/README.md

 # Bash Scripts for Development Automation

-!!! file PROJECT_NAME.txt contains project name for script references e.g. 'kfe' (without the quotes) !!! file PROJECT_EXT.txt contains the project extension.
+!!! file PROJECT_NAME.txt contains project name for script references e.g. 'kfe' (without the quotes)

+!!! file PROJECT_EXT.txt contains the project extension.
 So if the extended name is kfecom, this file contains 'com' without quotes.

-These scripts will add automation, one stroke deployment, backup up of the database etc..
+These scripts aim to add automation, one stroke deployment, backup up of the database etc..

 This first needs:

+requires git-core
+'''bash
-sudo apt-get install git-core
+e.g. sudo apt-get install git-core
+'''

 # Setup node.js Environment
 ./setup-node.sh

 This: